Freakwill/pyrimidine/paper/paper.md

 pop.evolve(n_iter=100)
 ```

-You also see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic style.
+You also see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic operation.

 ## Visualization

 Instead of implementing visualization methods, `pyrimidine` yields a `pandas.DataFrame` object that encapsulates statistical results for each generation by setting `history=True` in `evolve` method.
-Users can harness this object to create customizable performance curves.
+Users can harness this object to plot the performance curves.
 Generally, users are required to furnish a "statistic dictionary" whose keys are the names of the statistics, and values are functions mapping the population to numerical values (strings are confined to pre-defined methods or attributes of the population).

 ```python
 # statistic dictionary, computing the mean fitness and best fitness of each generation